How to Book a Same-Day Private GP Appointment in London

 A homocysteine test is often recommended for individuals with a family history of heart disease, stroke, or other vascular conditions.
 It can also be incredibly beneficial if you have diabetes, kidney disease, are pregnant, smoke, consume a heavy amount of alcohol, or have a poor diet (especially one that lacks vitamin B).

 If you have already been diagnosed with heart disease, a homocysteine test can also be useful for monitoring your homocysteine levels.
+Feel free to book your blood test at one of our clinics in London.

 Your homocysteine levels are measured in micromoles per litre (µmol/L).
 Normal levels generally range from 5 to 15 µmol/L.